justinglow/home-assistant-config/README.md

   - If cloud cover is over 75%, turn them on 2.5 hours before sunset (because it's darker)
   - If cloud cover is under 75%, turn them on only 30 minutes before sunset (because it's brighter)
 * Turn on morning light scene at sunrise
-* Turn all lights on when wife and kids leave for school
+* Turn all lights off when wife and kids leave for school
 * Turn on evening light scene at 4:30 PM every day
 * Turn off all lights at midnight
 * Turn on and off lights (independently or as a group) using Alexa [[video example]](https://youtu.be/am7hBSraAyA)